alexsemenyaka/filter_url/README.md

 Be aware of a minor trade-off between using a filter for the logging module and the FilterURL class.
 Provided each URL is only output once, then a filter for logging is the perfect solution: it will make your code much more straightforward and cleaner.
 When processing URLs and outputting them multiple times during different stages, prepare them in advance using the FilterURL class to save CPU cycles.
+The filtered URTs are stored in the internal cache inside FilterURL to mitigate this difference.
+However, it can still be notable under load.

 **Expected Output:**